- Vermont Law School

-Mr. Hanthorn, Associate Attorney, represents self-insured employers, third-party administrators and corporations in all aspects of workers’ compensation.
+Mr. Hanthorn, Senior Attorney, represents self-insured employers, third-party administrators and corporations in all aspects of workers’ compensation.
 He manages cases from inception through resolution, developing legal strategy for discovery, investigation, conferences and trials.
 He analyzes medical reporting, diagnostics and complex medical records, appearing before WCABs throughout Northern California.

 Josh also serves as a U.S. Navy Reserve Intelligence Officer in the Bay Area, where he leads the planning and development of the intelligence-gathering process for classified information analysis.
 Accredited by the U.S. Department of Veteran Affairs as a litigator with the American Bar Association’s Military Pro Bono Project, he assists low-income vets and service members with legal matters.